Erickadikah/Traffic-Watch/README.md

 # Traffic-Watch

 ## Description

-This is a simple traffic watch app that allows users to view traffic Users can also view the weather and traffic alerts in the area.
+This is a simple traffic watch app that allows users to view traffic alerts alert for traffic in the area.

 ## Table of Contents